slateci/slateci.github.io/_posts/2019-10-07-summer-updates.md

 ## Applications
 - Apps have been updated for Helm 3 compatibility
 - perfSONAR testpoint application has been promoted to stable.
 Measure all the networks!
+- Faucet SDN OpenFlow controller is now available in the stable catalog
 - StashCache application has been promoted to stable
 - HTCondor Worker chart now supports priority classes
 - The GridFTP and Globus-Connect applications can be used to transfer data into or out of Kubernetes Persistent Volume Claims